mutt0-ds/mutt0-ds.github.io/src/content/posts/2026/09/second-brain-in-ai-era.md

 This is the part I feel strongly about.

-The key feature of a second brain is connecting the dots, and the nice part is that linking notes takes almost no work, provided you read them and make the effort to remember what they relate to.
+**The key feature of a second brain is connecting the dots**, and the nice part is that linking notes takes almost no work, provided you read them and make the effort to remember what they relate to.

 Let the model clean, transcribe, reformat, summarize, even suggest links. **Do NOT let it draw them for you**.
 Building the big picture is the reason the vault exists in the first place, and placing a link by hand is the cheapest form of revision I know.